DeFiCh/handbook/src/defid.md

-# Blockchain Node - ain
+# Blockchain Node - defid

 DeFiChain is a distributed network of computers running software (known as nodes).
 DeFiChain nodes are able to